Superfoods for Dogs: Which Ones Are Good and Bad?

 The artificial sweetener Xylitol, commonly found in sugar-free baked food products, does not affect human blood sugar—but when ingested by dogs, it can cause a dangerous, rapid drop in these levels.
 After consuming it, dogs may become disorientated, develop liver failure or experience seizures.
 Any dog who has ingested a product containing Xylitol should be seen by a veterinarian immediately.

-RED LIGHT: Mycotoxins in mold
+Mycotoxins in mold

-Obviously you wouldn’t give your pet moldy food, but mycotoxins can be found in other places: trash, debris, fallen nuts and fruits in yards or gardens.
+Obviously, you wouldn’t give your pet moldy food, but mycotoxins can be found in other places: trash, debris, fallen nuts and fruits in yards or gardens.
 Ensure your dog does not have access to these within their environment.
 Signs they have ingested mycotoxins start as mild tremors that progress into total body tremors and can lead to convulsions.
 Fortunately, dogs respond well to veterinary treatment for this condition.

 As always, you should check with your veterinarian before changing your pet’s diet as they could have digestive issues that could have these foods do more harm than good.
 It is also recommended to slowly add these new foods to your dog’s diet to prevent an upset stomach.
-Check out these seven superfoods that will get Fido flying with more energy and better health.